jkulawik/blog/_drafts/discord-alternative.md

 The reasons for moving away from Discord are several.

-* Discord can do what it wants with our data.
+* **Discord can do what it wants with our data**.
+In fact, it sells anonymised user data (most services do these days, but it doesn't make it justifiable).
+On a related note, Discord is not very fond of the right to be forgotten;
-The company already shows its mindset by not letting you bulk delete your messages and refusing to delete them along with your account;
+It doesn't let you bulk delete your messages and refuses to delete them along with your account;
-instead the account is anonymized and its message history remains.
+your message history remains and merely shows to be posted by a "deleted user", so any private information you put on there is still there and I find that creepy.

-* Discord has existed for almost 10 years and will inevitably want to earn money (or more of it; but I suspect that the company is not making a profit and runs on venture capital).
+* **Discord has existed for almost 10 years and will inevitably want to earn money** (or more of it; but I suspect that the company is not making a profit and runs on venture capital).
-Probably sooner rather than later.
-There's something to be said by everyone on the Internet feeling entitled to free service, but even if it is silly to expect it, the truth is that paywalling more features will inevitably drive out a lot of users.
+There's something to be said by everyone on the Internet feeling entitled to free service, but even if it is silly to expect it, the truth is that increases in monetisation tend to be annoying, regardless if it's new paywalls or inegrated ads (notably, stream ads are being tentatively tested right now).
-What's more likely is that monetizing Discord will be done by showing ads and selling data (which to be fair they might already be doing), which drives fewer users away - me being one of them.
-It was recently announced that the app would start integrating ads, although this has been fairly limited so far.

-* There have been talks of Discord getting sold off to Microsoft in the past.
+* **There have been talks of Discord getting sold off to Microsoft in the past**.
 Software getting bought by a large corporation is pretty much never good news;
 Even if someone buys the app and decides not to kill it (like Microsoft loves to do), acquisitions tend to end with enshittification when the new owners realize the software does not turn any profits.

-* Paywalled features.
+* **Paywalled features**.
 At the moment the price of Nitro is alright, but it has fluctuated a lot in the past when Discord shifted around the available plans.
 In a similar vein, Discord decided to lock certain features behind turning servers into open communities (e.g. announcement channels).